ChrisHughes/cache_fu/README.md

 * Supports master / slave database read / write splitting, where resetting the cache reads from the database master for both Makara and DbCharmer

+* Adds key hashing for keys that exceed max length

 ##Examples